vtmag/orderflow-db-full/README.md

 - A customer-facing storefront
 - A professional Order Management System (OMS)

-The goal of the project is to demonstrate modern frontend architecture, order lifecycle management, inventory operations, returns processing and real-time business workflows.
+The goal of the project is to demonstrate modern frontend architecture, order lifecycle management, inventory operations, returns processing, customer management and real-world business workflows.

 ---